kennette21/kennette21.github.io/_posts/2020-05-17-jarvis-watson-hanging.md

 ---
 layout: post
 author: tom
+tags: jarvis
 ---

 ## Discoverd Watson Speech to Text Service
 Easy enough to use. things to figure

-- [ ] How to get from audio in mic to watson.
+- [x] How to get from audio in mic to watson.

 Things to consider:
 watson detect options: